-12) Assignment and distribution of locations
+12. Assignment and distribution of locations

 Participation in prior events shall not entitle Exhibitors to a specific location.
-The Organiser shall in no event be liable to Exhibitors for any consequences that may ensue from the location assigned to them, such as low foot traffic.
+The Organiser shall in no event be liable to Exhibitors for any consequences that may ensue from the location assigned to them such as low foot traffic.

-the Organiser reserves the right to modify, at any time and as often as it deems necessary, the use of the areas requested by Exhibitors, the location of stands or the decoration thereof if they do not comply with the requirements of the Exhibitors’ Technical Manual, after having given Exhibitors prior notice of its actions, except in the event of a pressing need, in which case the Organiser shall not be required to give prior notice.
+the Organiser reserves the right to modify, at any time and as often as it deems necessary, the use of the areas requested by Exhibitors, the location of stands or the decoration thereof.
+The Organiser shall use its reasonable endeavours to give those Exhibitors affected prior notice of its actions except in the event of a pressing need in which case the Organiser shall not be required to give prior notice.

-13) Set-up, installation and decoration, break-down
+13. Set-up, installation and decoration, break-down

 Exhibitors and any person duly appointed to represent them shall:

-Comply with the safety measures imposed by applicable laws and regulations during set-up, break-down and throughout the event; and
+• Comply with the safety measures imposed by applicable laws and regulations during set-up, break-down and throughout the event; and

-14) Manning the stand
+14. Manning the stand and/or assigned location

-15) Damage and repairs
+15. Damage and repairs

-Exhibitors shall vacate the stands and remove their goods, articles and specific decorations, as well as any residual waste from materials used to decorate stands, within the deadlines and during the hours specified by the Organiser, and in compliance with local laws, regulations and practices concerning waste.
-If it fails to comply with such deadlines, the Exhibitor shall be liable for any expenses incurred as a result of its non-compliance with these instructions, as well as for any damage caused by the Exhibitor.
+The Exhibitors shall vacate its stand and/or assigned location and remove their goods, articles and specific decorations, as well as any residual waste from materials used to decorate stands, within the deadlines and during the hours specified by the Organiser and in compliance with local laws, regulations and practices concerning waste.
+If it fails to comply with such deadlines, the Exhibitor shall be liable for any expenses incurred as a result of its non-compliance with these instructions as well as for any damage caused by the Exhibitor.

-16) Assignment and subletting of assigned locations
+16. Assignment and subletting of assigned locations